SHCR Investors Have Opportunity to Lead Sharecare, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).
+BENSALEM, Pa., May 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).

 Class Period: May 10, 2023 – March 28, 2024